mikeharty/cronoisseur/README.md

 ## Features
 - Understands phrases like `daily at 05:30`, `weekdays at 07:15`, `every 15 minutes`, or raw cron.
 - Supports optional comments, environment variables, and JSON output for scripting.
-- Auto-detects your crontab's path and write to it (optional).
+- Auto-detects your crontab's path and writes to it (optional).

 ## Quick start
 ```bash